-Turning back to monotone graph properties, we first note the trivial case in which the base graph G does not have the property (which implies that all its subgraphs lack this property as well).
+Turning back to upwards monotone graph properties, we first note the trivial case in which the base graph G does not have the property (which implies that all its subgraphs lack this property as well).
 A non-trivial case is that of testing minimum degree (see Proposition 2.1).
-A more interesting case is that of connectivity.
+A more interesting case is that of connectivity (which has an $O(1/\epsilon^2)$ -query tester in the BDG model [GR02]).

-Proposition 1.6 (testing connectivity in the subgraph model - see Section 2.1): For every base graph G = ([n], E), testing whether a subgraph of G is connected can be done in $poly(1/\epsilon)$ -time.
+Proposition 1.6 (testing connectivity in the subgraph model - see Section 2.1): For every base graph G = ([n], E) of maximum degree d, testing whether a subgraph of G is connected can be done in $poly(d/\epsilon)$ -time.